Motomami World Tour: Concert synopsis

 The 'motopapis' form a human motorcycle during an extended version of the Pharrell-produced "Motomami".
 The show continues with Rosalía being transferred by two of her dancers (making the form of a crux immissa) to a spinning platform to sing the emotional "G3 N15".
 The show goes on with "Linda", the first of two collaborations with Tokischa.
 In this is heavily choreographed performance, the lateral screens show direct images from the stage through mobile cameras handed by dancers Jaxon Willard and Stanley Glover.

 Rosalía walks down to the public with yet another mobile camera during "La Noche de Anoche", encouraging her followers to sing the track on her microphone while live recording them.
 A camera operator using a steadicam accompanies Rosalía during "Diablo", where she sits on a barber chair, removes her makeup with a white towel and cuts her hair extensions in a performance that resembles Cut Piece, a pioneer of performance art first performed by Yoko Ono in 1964.
 Rosalía whistles and plays a black classical piano during "Hentai" while the main screen projects a green landscape similar to Charles O'Rear's Bliss, that slowly sees sunset, followed by a shortened version of "Pienso en tu Mirá".
-A "nude" version of La Factoría and Eddy Lover's 2007 song "Perdóname" is performed inmediately after.
+A "nude" version of La Factoría and Eddy Lover's 2007 song "Perdóname" is performed immediately after.

 A twenty-meter-long black skirt "wraps" the singer's waist during a revamped electric and Spanish guitar-driven performance of "De Plata", the only song of her debut album Los Ángeles to be included in the setlist.
 Rosalía asks the audience to collaborate with her completing the alphabet during "Abcdefg", in which each mentioned letter is projected on the screen.
 She later lies on the floor and starts singing "La Combi Versace" in another heavily choreographed performance.
 The show smoothly transitions to a purple reggaeton party that starts the remixed version of Sech's "Relación" and is followed by the Travis Scott collaboration "TKN", incorporating elements of Lorna's "Papi Chulo".
 Rosalía brings approximately twenty fans on stage to dance along to "Yo x Ti, Tu x Mi" and "Gasolina" by Daddy Yankee before singing a shortened version of "Despechá".
 Rosalia sings about vulnerability and her struggles with fame and paparazzi on "Aislamiento" which eventually collapses in synthesizers and transitions to the remixed version of the Weeknd's "Blinding Lights", followed by "Chiri".
 Vulnerability strikes again during "Como Un G", which starts with Rosalía on her knees.
 The following performance, "Malamente", features Rosalía's dancers running around in a new choreography routine.